Menu toggle

 1. Kit Kat in Japan is transliterated into “kitto katto” (キットカット).
 This is very much closer to the phrase “Kitto Katsu” (きっと勝つ) which means “you will surely win”! when translated to English.

 2. As it means best of luck indirectly, Kit Kats were an instant hit among students in Japan as they were considered a sign of good luck in students attempting their exams.
+Because of this, it became popular for adults to gift students with Kit Kats as a good luck token before important tests.

 4. The Gold Japanese Kit Kat is one of the exclusive offerings of the company and is made with white chocolate covering their classic wafers.